vanderbilt-virtual-reality/individual-project-jackysunhz/README.md

+# The Reality Stone!
-***The goal of this project is to create a visually deceptive non-euclidean space inside of unity VR.
+**The goal of this project is to create a visually deceptive non-euclidean space inside of unity VR.
-Interacable functionality in the demo: Initially you would come across a non-euclidean tunnel, and after you get pass, you are able to obtain an object (I labeled as reality stone)which maintains the world euclidean when you hold it.***
+Interacable functionality in the demo: Initially you would come across a non-euclidean tunnel, and after you get pass, you are able to obtain an object (I labeled as reality stone)which maintains the world euclidean when you hold it.**

 ###### Things to notice: